48 Hours in Bangkok

 After a quick shower, we headed out again to find coffee and explore for the afternoon.
 We walked along the busy Silom Road again to nearby Lumphini Park.

-It was a lazy, humid, hazy, and hot afternoon meaning we took our time to walk the trails, sit on a park bench, and watch what was going on around us.
-34 degrees Celcius.
+It was a lazy, humid, hazy, and hot afternoon, so we took our time to walk the trails, sit on a park bench, and watch what was going on around us.
+It was 34 degrees Celsius.

 A group is gathered to do qigong in Lumphini Park

-People were taking naps along the pond, walking their dogs, and jogging, and we spotted a Qigong class taking place in an open area along the path.
+People were taking naps along the pond, walking their dogs, and jogging, and we spotted a Qigong class in an open area along the path.

-Trees with huge trunks and branches swaying over the pond along with the green foliage and moist air made the park feel tropical.
+Trees with huge trunks and branches swaying over the pond, green foliage, and moist air made the park feel tropical.

 Dinner in Silom

-We left the park as the sun was getting low on the horizon over the Silom skyline.
-Di had booked a massage near our hostel and we opted for an early dinner.
+We left the park as the sun fell on the horizon over the Silom skyline.
+Di had booked a massage near our hostel, and we opted for an early dinner.

-While Di had her massage I explored the area again with the camera.
-It was an excellent first day back in Thailand and after a bit of planning for the following day, lights were out in our tiny hostel room.
+While Di had her massage, I explored the area again with the camera.
+It was an excellent first day back in Thailand, and after a bit of planning for the following day, the lights were out in our tiny hostel room.

 River boat in Bankok by the Wat Arun Temple, Thailand